Subspace power method for symmetric tensor decomposition

-Next we prove that SS-HOPM in general converges to second-order critical points for almost all initializations.
-In the language of \cite{kolda2011shifted}, SS-HOPM converges to \textit{stable eigenvectors}.
-While intuitive and essentially implicit in \cite{kolda2011shifted}, this does require proof.
-We adapt the arguments in \cite{panageas2016gradient, lee2016gradient} based on the center-stable manifold theorem from dynamical systems.
-It is convenient to \nolinebreak set
+Next we prove that SS-HOPM converges to second-order critical points of \eqref{eq:maxf} for almost all initializations.
+In the language of \cite{kolda2011shifted}, SS-HOPM converges to {stable eigenvectors}.
+We adopt the proof strategy of \cite{panageas2016gradient, lee2016gradient} based on the center-stable manifold theorem from dynamical systems.
+The following lemma is a key calculation. \begin{lemma} Assume the setting of \cref{eq:maxf,eq:iter1,eq:shift-convex-1,eqn:G,eq:max_F}.
+For all $\x \in \mathbb{S}^{d-1}$ the Jacobian $D \Psi (\x)$ as a linear map between tangent spaces to the sphere is